-We are a subsidiary of the FCA but, as an independent economic regulator, have our own statutory objectives and management structure and board and we are directly accountable to parliament.
+We are an independent subsidiary of the FCA but, as an independent economic regulator, have our own statutory objectives and management structure and board and we are directly accountable to parliament.
 We became fully operational on 1 April 2015.

 The Payment Systems Regulator Limited (PSR) is registered as a limited company in England and Wales No. 8970864.
 Registered office: 12 Endeavour Square, London, E20 1JN, United Kingdom.
 The PSR is a fully independent subsidiary of the FCA, but shares some operational services.